 ICE: Integrated Chemical Environment

-The current version includes data from animal and non-animal tests that assess regulatory endpoints such as acute oral toxicity, skin and eye irritation, skin sensitization, and endocrine activity.
-It also contains curated high throughput screening data from the Tox21 consortium and physicochemical property data on chemicals including solubility, melting point, and molecular weight.
+The current version of ICE includes data from animal and non-animal tests that measure toxic effects described in chemical safety regulations.
+These effects include acute oral toxicity, skin and eye irritation, skin sensitization, and endocrine activity.
+ICE also contains curated, high-throughput screening data from the Tox21 consortium and physicochemical property data about chemicals including solubility, melting point, and molecular weight.

-In March 2018, ICE was updated to add a formulations viewer that allows users to explore toxicity data on about 700 formulations and their active ingredients.
-This update also updated and expanded physicochemical property predictions, updated androgen and estrogen pathway model predictions, and improved filtering on assay endpoints.
+In April 2018, ICE was updated to add a formulations view that allows users to explore toxicity data on approximately 700 formulations and their active ingredients.
+This new version also updated and expanded physicochemical property predictions; updated androgen and estrogen pathway model predictions; added rat acute oral LD50 data from a NICEATM predictive modeling project; and improved filtering on assay endpoints.
 Additional updates planned for the near future include interactive workflows for prediction of physicochemical property data; chemical use category information; and in vitro to in vivo extrapolation predictions using ICE data.